chemaar/rdfindex/README.md

  * Life Expectancy
 * Public Spending
  * Health Public Spending
-*

-For me, this index must be calculated using an average between the life expectancy (withouth taking into account the sex) and the public spending.
+This dummy index must be calculated using an average between the life expectancy (withouth taking into account the sex) and the public spending.
 Furthermore we have the next observations (values are not real):

 * Life expectancy